 Hero Ingredient: Don’t forget the shortbread crumb topping—it’s to die for.

 Vegan Almond Butter Chocolate Chunk Blondies from The Vegan 8

 Why We Love It: These chocolate chunk blondies are vegan, dairy-free, gluten-free, and oil-free.
 Simply mix eight ingredients in a bowl and voilá!
-Your search for delicious vegan gluten-free desserts is complete.
-Note: use sunbutter to make nut-free.
+Your search for delicious vegan, gluten-free desserts is complete.
+Note: use SunButter to make it nut-free.

 Peppermint Bark Popcorn from Cookie + Kate

 Why We Love It: This is not your typical dessert, but I had to include it for how delicious and festive it is.
 I don’t know about you, but I love desserts that are both sweet and savory, making this one a personal favorite.
-This recipe gives you instructions on how to pop homemade popcorn, but if you’re lazy like me, microwavable popcorn is fine– just make sure it is allergy-free.
+This recipe gives you instructions on how to pop homemade popcorn, but if you’re lazy like me, microwavable popcorn is fine.
+Just make sure it’s allergy-free.

 Hero Ingredient: Popcorn, please.

 Vegan Gluten Free Pumpkin Coffee Cake from Beaming Baker